Parking Rules and Regulations

 5. Vehicles are not allowed in areas or spaces closed by barricades or other traffic control devices.

 6. Motorcycles and motor scooters shall not be parked in a building.
 All motorcycles must be parked in a designated space or area designated for motorcycle parking.
 The same rules pertain to motorcycles as to cars, except more than one motorcycle/scooter may be parked in one regular parking space.
-A motorcycle or licensed moped/scooter must have a valid University of Louisville parking permit to be parked on University property.
+A motorcycle or licensed moped/scooter must have a valid University of Louisville parking permit to be parked on university property.
 Motorcycle permits should be placed on the back of license plate.
-Non licensed scooter/mopeds must be parked at a bicycle rack.
+Non-licensed scooters/mopeds must be parked at a bicycle rack.

-9. Multi and single space parking meters are available to visitors, students and university faculty and staff.
-Meters are enforced 24 hours, 7 days per week or unless otherwise indicated at the location of the meter.
+9. Multi- and single-space parking meters are available to visitors, students and university faculty and staff.
+Meters are enforced 24 hours every day, unless otherwise indicated at the location of the meter.

-All parking notifications are published at www.louisville.edu/parking in the Announcement section or on Facebook https://www.facebook.com/UofLParking/.
+All parking notifications are published atlouisville.edu/parking in the Announcement section or on Facebook at facebook.com/UofLParking/.

 PARKING PENALTIES AND FINES